kennysong/tinysmpc/README.md

 On top of additive secret sharing, we implement several [SMPC](https://en.wikipedia.org/wiki/Secure_multi-party_computation) protocols, which allow us to directly perform computations on encrypted data.

-Here's a summary of the encrypted operations that TinySMPC provides.
+Here's a summary of the encrypted operations that TinySMPC supports.

 |                    | Supported?              | Implementation                                                                          |
 |--------------------|-------------------------|-----------------------------------------------------------------------------------------|